personalizedrefrigerator/2018LWHSVisionObjectDetection/robotVision/README.txt

 This program was created for the 2018 build season, for the Lake Washington High School FRC Robotics team.

-The stack currently overflows, due to part of the ShapeDetector class, or one of its members.

 To compile this on Linux, from the build directory, run: cmake ../robotVision -DCMAKE_BUILD_TYPE=Release